murch1/homebridge-http-plc-switch/README.md

-# homebridge-fakebulb
+# homebridge-http-light

-Simulates a (fake) light bulb device on HomeBridge Platform
+Works with a http accessible light device on HomeBridge Platform

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-fakebulb
+2. Install in to npm using: npm install -g https://github.com/murch1/homebridge-http-light.git
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration